 Documents relating to planning applications may not be available to view currently, due to a fault with Internet Explorer.
 If you are having trouble opening planning documents please try to refresh the page (F5) or use an alternative internet web browser such as Google Chrome.
 Apologies for any inconvenience this may cause.

-Following the Governments guidance, Planning Officers are now working from home, so please communicate with them via e-mail.
-Our procedures have also had to change, please see below
+Following the Government's guidance, Planning Officers are now working from home, and will be doing so for the foreseeable future, so please communicate with them via e-mail.
+Our procedures have also had to change, please see below.

 - Site notices will only be put up for statutory applications to comply with legal requirements such as listed buildings, prior approvals and major development.
 For these, site notices will be sent to the applicant/agent directly for them to display on site.

-- There will be no face to face meetings will be arranged until further notice
+- There will be no face to face meetings arranged until further notice.

 As you may be aware, the Planning Inspectorate is also affected, and is publishing updates online.